 Full-Time Equivalent Research Experience is measured from the date when a researcher obtained the degree entitling him or her to embark on a doctorate, either in the country in which the degree was obtained or in the country in which the researcher is recruited, even if a doctorate was never started or envisaged.

-Mobility Rule: Researchers may not have resided or carried out their main activity (work, studies, etc.) in the Netherlands (country of beneficiary) or Germany (country of secondment partner) for more than 12 months (in either country) in the three years immediately before 26 August 2019.
+Mobility Rule: Researchers may not have resided or carried out their main activity (work, studies, etc.) in the Netherlands (country of employment) for more than 12 months in the three years immediately before 30 September 2019.